4elements Logo

 Tour planning

 You always have to start somewhere, so do not be put off if you have no experience- start building knowledge gradually- go with professionals as they will know where to find the best snow, most appropriate trails and conditions and will be able to support you with your technique in different snow and terrain.
-Then build up experience by going with more experienced friends, study and discuss avalanche reports, conditions, snow pack etc. and together explore the fascinating topic of snow – its addictive!
+Then build up experience by going with more experienced friends, study and discuss avalanche reports, conditions, snow pack etc. and together explore the fascinating topic of snow – it’s addictive!

 Look after yourself